-The AIM Clinical Appropriateness Guidelines (hereinafter "the AIM Clinical Appropriateness Guidelines" or the "Guidelines") are designed to assist providers in making the most appropriate treatment decision for a specific clinical condition for an individual.
-As used by AIM, the Guidelines establish objective and evidence-based criteria for medical necessity determinations where possible.
+The Carelon Clinical Appropriateness Guidelines (hereinafter "the Carelon Clinical Appropriateness Guidelines" or the "Guidelines") are designed to assist providers in making the most appropriate treatment decision for a specific clinical condition for an individual.
+As used by Carelon, the Guidelines establish objective and evidence-based criteria for medical necessity determinations where possible.
 In the process, multiple functions are accomplished:

-- To establish criteria for when services are medically necessary - To assist the practitioner as an educational tool - To encourage standardization of medical practice patterns - To curtail the performance of inappropriate and/or duplicate services - To advocate for patient safety concerns - To enhance the quality of health care - To promote the most efficient and cost-effective use of services
+- To establish criteria for when services are medically necessary (i.e., in general, shown to be effective in improving health outcomes and considered the most appropriate level of service) - To assist the practitioner as an educational tool - To encourage standardization of medical practice patterns - To curtail the performance of inappropriate and/or duplicate services - To advocate for patient safety concerns - To enhance the quality of health care - To promote the most efficient and cost-effective use of services

-The AIM guideline development process complies with applicable accreditation standards, including the requirement that the Guidelines be developed with involvement from appropriate providers with current clinical expertise relevant to the Guidelines under review and be based on the most up-to-date clinical principles and best practices.
+The Carelon guideline development process complies with applicable accreditation standards, including the requirement that the Guidelines be developed with involvement from appropriate providers with current clinical expertise relevant to the Guidelines under review and be based on the most up-to-date clinical principles and best practices.
 Relevant citations are included in the References section attached to each Guideline.
-AIM reviews all of its Guidelines at least annually.
+Carelon reviews all of its Guidelines at least annually.

-AIM makes its Guidelines publicly available on its website twenty-four hours a day, seven days a week.
-Copies of the AIM Clinical Appropriateness Guidelines are also available upon oral or written request.
-Although the Guidelines are publicly-available, AIM considers the Guidelines to be important, proprietary information of AIM, which cannot be sold, assigned, leased, licensed, reproduced or distributed without the written consent of AIM.
+Carelon makes its Guidelines publicly available on its website twenty-four hours a day, seven days a week.
+Copies of the Carelon Clinical Appropriateness Guidelines are also available upon oral or written request.
+Although the Guidelines are publicly-available, Carelon considers the Guidelines to be important, proprietary information of Carelon, which cannot be sold, assigned, leased, licensed, reproduced or distributed without the written consent of Carelon.

-AIM applies objective and evidence-based criteria, and takes individual circumstances and the local delivery system into account when determining the medical appropriateness of health care services.
-The AIM Guidelines are just guidelines for the provision of specialty health services.
+Carelon applies objective and evidence-based criteria, and takes individual circumstances and the local delivery system into account when determining the medical appropriateness of health care services.
+The Carelon Guidelines are just guidelines for the provision of specialty health services.
 These criteria are designed to guide both providers and reviewers to the most appropriate services based on a patient's unique circumstances.
 In all cases, clinical judgment consistent with the standards of good medical practice should be used when applying the Guidelines.
 Guideline determinations are made based on the information provided at the time of the request.
 It is expected that medical necessity decisions may change as new information is provided or based on unique aspects of the patient's condition.
 The treating clinician has final authority and responsibility for treatment decisions regarding the care of the patient and for justifying and demonstrating the existence of medical necessity for the requested service.
 The Guidelines are not a substitute for the experience and judgment of a physician or other health care professionals.
 Any clinician seeking to apply or consult the Guidelines is expected to use independent medical judgment in the context of individual clinical circumstances to determine any patient's care or treatment.

 The Guidelines do not address coverage, benefit or other plan specific issues.
 Applicable federal and state coverage mandates take precedence over these clinical guidelines.
-If requested by a health plan, AIM will review requests based on health plan medical policy/guidelines in lieu of the AIM Guidelines.
+If requested by a health plan, Carelon will review requests based on health plan medical policy/guidelines in lieu of the Carelon Guidelines.
+Pharmaceuticals, radiotracers, or medical devices used in any of the diagnostic or therapeutic interventions listed in the Guidelines must be FDA approved or conditionally approved for the intended use.
+However, use of an FDA approved or conditionally approved product does not constitute medical necessity or guarantee reimbursement by the respective health plan.